The Asia Pacific Medico- Legal Agencies (APMLA) network has 20 forensic medical member institutions from 18 Asian and Pacific nations.

 Improved information to support public health systems and policies

-This meeting was attended by 45 participants from 17 countries.
-Following briefings on forensic medical issues by each nation and training sessions on mobile mortuaries and exhumation, a business meeting was held on the final day to initiate the formal creation of the Asia Pacific Medico-Legal Agencies (APMLA) network.
 Participants agreed on the establishment of a geographic network of forensic medical institutions which links agencies with a commitment to undertaking humanitarian forensic medical strengthening work with hub institutions in the region.
 The aim is to build capacity at the regional level.
 Robust medico-legal systems underpin civil society at all levels.

-The network will act as a facilitator and advocate in scoping and identifying the scale of capacity development required in participating emerging economies and supporting the development of regional partnerships between forensic medical institutions, donor agencies and nations that have a clear commitment to enhancing their Forensic Medical (FM) capability.
+The network would act as a facilitator and advocate in scoping and identifying the scale of capacity development required in participating emerging economies and supporting the development of regional partnerships between forensic medical institutions, donor agencies and nations that have a clear commitment to enhancing their Forensic Medical (FM) capability.

 While individual local forensic medical organizations and institutions function (at different levels), this group proposes a novel approach through facilitating the potential to learn, train, practice and assist at a multi-national regional level.

-The multi-lateral Network of Forensic Medical Agencies will facilitate peer to peer learning, provide opportunities for capacity development projects in this field and advocate for improved resourcing for forensic medical infrastructure in participating nations.
-Communication would be underpinned by the development and circulation of regular APMLA Newsletters.
+The multi-lateral Network of Forensic Medical Agencies would facilitate peer to peer learning, provide opportunities for capacity development projects in this field and advocate for improved resourcing for forensic medical infrastructure in participating nations.
+Communication would be underpinned by the development and circulation of regular APMLA email communications.

 Formal Establishment of the APMLA